 The player can then move their knight to f6, which will make it easier to attack the opponent’s e4 pawn.
 The white player will then move their pawn to d4, and the black player will continue with kingside castling.

-The Ruy Lopez begins with the moves: 1.e4 e5 2.Nf3 Nc6 3.Bb5.
+The Ruy Lopez is a chess opening for white that is highly theoretical and begins with the moves: 1.e4 e5 2.Nf3 Nc6 3.Bb5.
 This opening strategy is also known as the “Spanish opening in chess.”
 The Ruy Lopez strategy is quite simple and straightforward, just like the previously discussed strategy.
 This strategy doesn’t require much brainpower.
 It is so common that you will see it in friendly games or tournaments.

 Imagine that you are playing a match against your friend.
 You play the white pieces, and your opponent takes the black ones.
 Basic moves happen, like the white pawn (you) will move to e4 and the black pawn (your opponent) moves to e5.

 Next, you will move your knight to f3, and the black knight will respond by moving to c6.
 Further, you, as the white player, will pin down the black knight with your bishop; this move puts the knight in danger of being captured (as well as the pawn at e5).

 The most common response by black is to move their pawn to a6.
 This move is done to try and divert the bishop from attacking the knight.
 However, as the white player, you have two options, to either attack the knight, or retreat.
 In case you decide to attack the black knight, the opponent will still capture the bishop with his/her pawn.

 Another move you can make is to keep the bishop because we all know it has many distinct capabilities.
 You could pull the bishop back to c4 or a4.
 At this point, it is advised that you should retreat with the bishop to a4 for two reasons.